 All my photography is copyright and cannot be used without permission from me.
 If you would like to use my photography for educational use, please contact me.

-Hummingbirds are one of my favorite birds to photograph.
-These birds have a lot f rich color and move fast which makes the photography a little more difficult.
+Hummingbird photography is one of my favorite when photographing these birds.
+These birds have a lot of rich color and move fast which makes the photography a little more difficult.
 They are birds of habit, so I have found just sitting and watching them teaches me how they act.
-I notice that they are most active in the early morning just after sunrise
+I notice that they are most active in the early morning just after sunrise.

 Either make the tree good and Its fruit good, or else make the tree bad and its fruit bad; for a tree is known by its fruit.
 Matthew 12:33